machingclee/machingclee.github.io/static/media/413-batch-insert.5464e32d.md

 }
 ```

-As a summary when in doubt, just do the two-way binding manually to play safe.
+As a summary,  when in doubt, just do the two-way binding manually to play safe.